 I remember with the camera in my backpack walking through Barcelona Airport thinking ‘how did I get here?’
 It seemed so effortless, the whole process just fell into place.

-On 26th March 2014 I screened for the first time the documentary about Eileen O’Shaughnessy in the theatre of South Shields Library where I first met Eileen in that photograph taken during the Spanish Civil War.
+On 26th March 2014 I screened for the first time the documentary about Eileen O’Shaughnessy in the theatre of South Shields Central Library where I first met Eileen in that photograph taken during the Spanish Civil War.

 Gary Alikivi June 2018.